beNative/docforge/FUNCTIONAL_MANUAL.md

     - **Editor Only:** The default text editing view.
     - **Preview Only:** A rendered view of your content.
     - **Split Vertical/Horizontal:** A side-by-side or top-and-bottom view of the editor and the live preview.
+- **Aligned Controls:** The language selector, Cancel Changes button, and preview toggles are grouped together so the toolbar stays organized even as you resize the window.
 - **Toolbar Actions:**
     - **Save Version:** Manually save the current content as a new version in the document's history.
 The button icon will be highlighted when there are unsaved changes.
+    - **Cancel Changes:** Discard all unsaved edits and revert to the last saved version without closing the tab or navigating away.
     - **Version History:** Open a view to see all saved versions of the document.
     - **Format:** Automatically tidy up supported languages—Markdown, JSON, JavaScript, and TypeScript—using DocForge's integrated formatter.
     - **Lock/Unlock:** Click the padlock icon to switch the document between editable and read-only modes.
 Locked documents disable title regeneration, formatting, AI refinement, and manual saves until you unlock them.